tagn/knowledge-vault/TTRPG/Drakkenheim/Characters/Seven.md

 tags:
  - pc
 ---
+## **Summary**

+Seven was a Warforged Barbarian, once built for violence, later repurposed for loyalty.
+Though his time with the party was brief, his impact was significant.
+Rescued by the Proudsky family after being discarded by his former masters, Seven served them faithfully before the fall of Drakkenheim.
+He joined the party in the ruins of the city, bringing raw strength and bitter wisdom.
+In Session 35, Seven sacrificed himself by absorbing an overwhelming amount of Delirium-induced corruption in a desperate bid to protect his allies—ultimately undergoing a monstrous transformation and perishing in the process.

+---

+## **Motivations**

+Seven was forged in captivity and tempered by cruelty.
+His motivations were deeply rooted in his past as a gladiator and tool of the powerful:

+- **Hatred of Oppression**: Seven harbored deep resentment for both the Amethyst Academy and noble houses, seeing them as architects of systems that reduce beings like him to weapons and property.

+- **Loyalty to the Proudsky Family**: Though not bound by magic or servitude, Seven remained devoted to the Proudsky family for rescuing him and giving him a semblance of purpose after his years of abuse.

+- **Desire for Self-Worth**: Beneath his rage, there was a yearning to be more than a machine of war.
+His time with the party, however short, hinted at a search for identity and belonging outside the role he was built for.

+---

+## **Major Events**

+- **Joining the Party**: Seven entered the group already weathered, both physically and emotionally.
+He was a soldier among rogues and zealots, offering grounded strength and a surprisingly sharp read on moral gray zones.

+- **Combat in the Pits**: One of Seven's most defining contributions was his role in the battle against the Queen’s Champion in the fighting pits.
+His brutality and tenacity helped turn the tide in a contest that could have broken lesser warriors.

+- **Corruption and Sacrifice**: In Session 35, facing a dire threat, Seven made the deliberate choice to absorb a dangerous amount of Delirium.
+The decision was tactical and selfless—he sought to gain power rapidly to defend his companions.
+But the price was high.
+The corruption overtook him, warping his form into something monstrous.
+He died not from enemy blades, but from the cost of his own desperate choice.

+- **Legacy of a Weapon Turned Hero**: Though his time was limited, Seven's sacrifice resonated.
+He died on his own terms—not as a slave, not as a tool, but as a protector.
+In a city that devours the strong and exploits the weak, he died resisting both.

+---

 ## Backstory

 Seven originates from the realm of Caspia, the Mediterranean nation to the south of Westemar, past the Glitter Mountains.
 His life had a particularly unique beginning compared to most others.
 His first memories are not of birth or childhood, but rather of his creation.